To support the successful implementation of the NDIS, all NSW delivered disability support services will transfer to the non-government sector.

 When will services start transferring?

 The NSW government is developing a plan to determine the best way to transfer services to the non-government sector.
-All services will be transferred by 30 June 2018.
+All services will be transferred by 30 June 2018 and will start the transfer process with clinical services, group homes, and some specialist supported living services (SSLs).

 How have people with disability, their families and carers been involved in the planning for the transfer?